 The question of why employers prefer younger workers to older workers is still an open one.
 It is important to know the answer to this question in order to make appropriate policy recommendations concerning the needs and desires of older job seekers.
 For example, if the problem is simply an irrational dislike of older people, educating employers or more strictly enforcing discrimination laws in hiring may be appropriate.
 However, if older workers in general lack certain skills, then additional training programs for these workers may help.
-If older workers cost the company more in terms of health insurance, then the government may want to subsidize these costs or encourage methods of health insurance that shift costs from the firm to the worker, such as private health accounts.
+If older workers cost the company more in terms of health insurance, a response by government might be warranted - but this issue is complicated.